TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 A task is only re-evaluated, if it is new or if one of its dependencies changed.
 This might include tasks which originated from a different file than the file that changed.
 Tasks provide incremental name and type analysis in Spoofax.

+You can also see such associations in the index (try the *Show index > Partition* builder).
+The index stores all definitions and properties of these definitions.
+Search for entries of the form `prop URI -- Type() >> Result`.
+The `URI` specifies the definition by naming its scopes.
+The `Result` refers to a task which has the property as a result.
+You can see tasks and their results with the *Show tasks > Partition* builder.
+Alternatively, you can also use the *Show index > Partition (resolved)* builder, which inlines the results of tasks.

 When you change name binding and typing rules, you might actually confuse the incremental analysis, which is designed to handle changing programs, but not changing rules.
 You can fix this by right-clicking the project containing your example programs and chosing *Spoofax -> Reload analysis data*.
 {: .notice .notice-warning}